 When the price trend flattens out, the RT returns to 1.00.

-The downside of Relative Timing is that it’s a lagging indication just like any moving average indicator.
+The downside of Relative Timing is that it’s a lagging indicator, just like any moving average indicator.

-It also created an indicator called VST (i.e. the Value, Safety, Timing vector) that is basically computed from Relative Value, Relative Safety, and Relative Timing based on some mathematical formula.
+It also created an indicator called VST (i.e., the Value, Safety, Timing vector) that is computed from Relative Value, Relative Safety, and Relative Timing based on some mathematical formula.

 Stocks with the highest VST are said to have the best combination of Value, Safety, and Timing and are thus recommended as a “buy”.